powerhousepro69/videoinfox/readme.md

 <br />

+NOTE: I just found out that Play Clipboard and Last download are breaking with file names that contain a [

+I will get an update out withing the next few days fixing that issue.

 #### This update added: &nbsp; Home Help edit.

 I fixed the below many updates ago and forgot to update it in help.